linux-library/linux-library.github.io/README.md

 ## About

-**Linux Library** is a clean, fast, single-page website that makes finding and downloading any major Linux distribution effortless.
-Instead of hunting across a dozen different sites, everything is in one place — with every link pointing to an **official distribution mirror**.
+**Linux Library** is a single-page website that makes finding and downloading any major Linux distribution easy.
+Instead of searching across a bunch of different sites, everything is in one place - with every link pointing to an **official distribution mirror**.
 No files are hosted here, ever.

-Pick a distro, choose your architecture and edition through a guided download wizard, and you're taken straight to the official ISO.
+Pick a distro, choose your architecture and edition in the designated download wizard, and you'll get the official ISO straight away in your browser.

 ---

 ## Features

-- **33 distributions** — from everyday desktops to security-focused and enterprise distros
+- **33 distributions** - everything from everyday desktops to security-focused and enterprise distros
-- **Guided download wizard** — step-by-step modal guides you through architecture, desktop environment, and edition
+- **Guided download wizard** - modal guides you through architecture, desktop environment, and edition
-- **Multiple architectures** — x64, ARM64, and Raspberry Pi images where available
+- **Multiple architectures** - x64, ARM64, and Raspberry Pi images where available
-- **Official mirrors only** — every link goes directly to the distribution's own download servers
+- **Official mirrors only** - every link points to the distribution's own download servers
-- **Zero dependencies** — pure HTML, CSS, and vanilla JavaScript; no frameworks, no build step
+- **Zero dependencies** - only HTML, CSS, and vanilla JavaScript; no frameworks, no build step
-- **Fully responsive** — works on desktop, tablet, and mobile
+- **Responsive** - works on desktop, tablet, and mobile
-- **Accessible** — semantic HTML, ARIA labels, and keyboard navigation (Escape to close modal)
-- **SEO ready** — structured data (Schema.org), Open Graph, Twitter Card, sitemap, and canonical URLs

 ---